-To avoid mis-operation, Model ABM-4561 has key sound function and you can enable or disable it.
+To avoid mis-operation, Model DMM has key sound function and you can enable or disable it.
 Factory default setting is enabled.
-The key sound state is stored in non-volatile memory and does not change when power has been off of after a reset.
+The key sound state is stored in non-volatile memory and does not change when power has been off or after a reset.